DanilZherebtsov/verstack/README.md

 ### Examples

-Using LGBMTuner with all default parameters
+Using DateParser with all default parameters

 ``` {.python}
 parser = DateParser()